Skip to content

 sfs init

-Detects: Claude Code, Cursor, Codex, Gemini CLI, Copilot, Amp, Cline, Roo Code.
+Detects: Claude Code, Cursor, Codex, Gemini CLI, Copilot, Amp, Cline, Roo Code, Kilo Code.

 Example: